 Stop Researching and Start Executing!

-For so many of us we realize that we no longer want to stay in our current career path and know we want something different.
+For so many of us we realize that we no longer want to stay in our current career and know we want to change careers.
 However, fast forward 6 to 12 months later and we’re still researching on how to change our careers by reading articles, books and listening to friends about what we should do with our career.

 Let me be the first to admit I’ve done the same thing, but let me also be the first to tell you…stop it!

-There comes a time where you have to stop researching and planning and instead start executing!
+There comes a time where you have to stop researching and planning and instead you have to start executing your plan to change careers!

 ‘But Charles, I do not know where to start.
 I haven’t updated my resume in years!
 I do not know anyone who can help me!
 I’m not qualified to do anything else!’